arifulhaqueuc/Python-Excersices/README.md

 | abstraction | Abstraction is the process of steps followed to achieve encapsulation |

-#### Global Interpreter Lock(GIL)
-The main idea behind GIL<br />
-The main challenge is that CPython is not fully thread safe.
-So, in order to support multi-threaded Python program, CPython provides a global lock, and this global lock must be held by the current thread before it can safely access any Python object in a program.
-As a result, no matter how many threads are present, only one thread is being executed at a given point of time.

-Solution: PyPy implementation provides a stackless mode that can support micro-thread for massive concurrency.

 #### Series VS Dataframe

 | Series | Dataframe |